Abhaykumar99/Abhaykumar99/README.md

 ---

-## 💼 Open To
+## 💼 Open To Opportunities

-- **Internships** in Data Science, ML Engineering, or Full-Stack Development
+- 🔬 **Internships** in Machine Learning, AI Research, or Cyber Security
-- **Collaborations** on open-source projects and research initiatives
+- 🤝 **Collaborations** on open-source ML projects and security research
-- **Mentorship** in DSA, web development, and system design
+- 📚 **Mentorship** in DSA, ML fundamentals, and system security
-- **Freelance Projects** in ML pipelines, web applications, and data analytics
+- 💻 **Freelance Projects** in ML pipelines, data analytics, and secure systems
+- 🎓 **Research** in AI/ML applications and security architectures

 ---

+## 📚 Featured Resources & Insights

+I regularly work on:
+- **ML Projects** — End-to-end pipelines from data to deployment
+- **Security Research** — Kernel-level concepts and cryptographic systems
+- **Technical Write-ups** — Deep dives into algorithms, ML, and system design
+- **Open Source** — Contributing to ML and security-focused projects

+---

 <div align="center">

-### "Code is poetry written for machines, but it should sing for humans." 💻✨
+### "Intelligent systems are built on three pillars: good data, sound algorithms, and rigorous security." 🧠🔐

-**⭐ If you find my work interesting, consider starring my repositories — it motivates me to build more!**
+**⭐ If you find my work interesting, star my repositories — it motivates me to build more cutting-edge solutions!**

 ---

-*Last updated: 2025 | Always learning, always building.*
+*Constantly learning, always building, forever improving.*

+**Last updated: 2025**

 </div>